zoltan-kuli/SET-With-Friends/README.md

 # SET With Friends
-Land of the Free is my first-ever website, which I made for my Web Development II class during the fall of 2020.
+I made SET With Friends for my Web Development II class during the fall of 2020.

 You can try out SET With Friends using [this link](https://people.inf.elte.hu/gshkd4/pages/games/set-with-friends/).

-# Skills Demonstrated
+# Highlights
 * Recreated the game called SET for the browser.
 * Implemented two game modes and difficulty settings.
 * Implemented an algorithm that can find sets on the board.